-According to Ind-Ra’s bear case, the pandemic-led spike in stressed assets is expected to double the credit costs for the
+According to Ind-Ra’s bear case, the pandemic-led spike in stressed assets is expected to double the credit costs for the banking system

 compared to the estimated pre-Covid-19 levels for FY21.